-AMES, Iowa – April 25, 2013 – The 10th Anniversary Motorcycle Safety Forum is a rider-focused event facilitated by Iowa’s motorcycle safety team, a diverse partnership of motorcycle safety advocates; the Iowa Department of Transportation and Governor’s Traffic Safety Bureau; and motorcycle trainers, dealers and riders.
-This one-day, interactive forum features several presentations, safety displays, rider training, an exhibitor tradeshow, and other exhibits.
+AMES, Iowa – April 24, 2014 – The 2014 Motorcycle Safety Forum is a rider-focused event facilitated by Iowa’s motorcycle safety team, a diverse partnership of motorcycle safety advocates; the Iowa Department of Transportation and motorcycle instructors, dealers and riders.
+This one-day, interactive forum features several presentations, safety displays, an exhibitor tradeshow, and other exhibits.

-Online registration has ended, but walk-ins will be allowed.
+Online registration has ended, but walk-ins are welcome.
 The fee for the event is $15.

 Participants are asked to be prepared to share ideas and thoughts with forum committee members and other riders throughout the day.

 Motorcycle fatalities have increased significantly, both in Iowa and nationally, since the late 1990s.
 Iowa has more than 200,000 licensed motorcycle operators and more than 125,000 registered motorcycles.
 Preliminary data shows 41 people were killed last year while driving or riding on motorcycles in Iowa, down from 56 in 2012.
 Average annual motorcycle fatalities continue to increase among riders age 45 and older.
 Typically, about half of Iowa’s motorcycle crashes involve another vehicle, and about nine of 10 motorcycle fatality victims were not wearing a safety helmet.